mrorii/github_lda/README.md

-# Github LDA - Collaborative Topic Modeling for Recommending Github Repos
+# GitHub LDA - Collaborative Topic Modeling for Recommending Github Repos

-## What is Github LDA?
+## What is GitHub LDA?

-Github LDA is a library that applies topic modeling on Github repos to improve repository recommendation.
+GitHub LDA is a library that applies topic modeling on GitHub repos to improve repository recommendation.

 ## Usage